AI4FutureSE/AI-Chain/MarketPlace/fdfs/readme.md

-# This is example of using python to connect FastDFS to manipulate files and mysql database.
+# This is examples of using python to connect FastDFS to manipulate files and mysql database.

 ## How to use